Skip to content

 1. Do not expand directory breadth to compete with 211.

-2. Do not start new pilot-facing features before Gate 0 evidence is accepted.
+2. Do not start new pilot-facing features or restart v19 while Gate 0 remains NO-GO.

-4. Do not pull forward Tier 1-4 admissions packaging work before real pilot evidence exists.
+5. Do not pull forward public packaging or external-validation work before real pilot evidence exists.

 Cross-Repo Docs Platform Policy